People question most of all his courage.

 Falstaff was a giant dog and so a warning had to be given to every person that saw the plays.
 Whenever people saw Falstaff in the plays they liked him and they would often want to play with him afterwards.
 So it was very important to warn them beforehand of this aspect of his overly affectionate nature.
 If they pet him too much he might get too affectionate and be all over them with more affection of the kind they would never want.

-It's pretty obvious that it could end up with someone getting injured like a small child so the warning was not a joke, it was a necessity.
+It's pretty obvious that it could end up with someone getting injured.
+Of special concern were small children so the warning was not a joke, it was a necessity.
 I couldn't get him to stop trying either if there was a bitch in heat nearby.
-There was more to Falstaff than these picture can show because Falstaff was nearly four feet tall at the shoulder and he never weighed much less than 250 pounds and it was all solid muscle.
+By the way Falstaff was nearly four feet tall at the shoulder and he never weighed much less than 250 pounds and it was all solid muscle.

 He was a pure bred battle dog.
 Actually there were many dogs even bigger than Falstaff.